ikrima/gamedevguide/contents/guides/ue4guide/wip/misc-ue4-editor/Moving_Renaming Files.md

 When you move or rename a file in Unreal, it is replaced with an invisible file called a Redirector.
 You should not let these files linger too long.
 The Epic Games team finds them useful, because one person can reorganize the project without needing to checkout all of the maps first, which would disrupt other users.
 However, it quickly turns into a big mess unless housekeeping steps are taken.

 1. Thou shalt not move a file or rename it more than once without cleaning up redirectors.

-2. To fix up redirectors:
+1. To fix up redirectors:

    a.
 Go to the root level of the Content Browser (or select the folder that encompasses all the changes you just made)

    b.
 Clear the search field

    c.
-Add Filters-&gt;Miscellaneous-&gt;Redirector
+Add Filters->Miscellaneous->Redirector

    d.
 Right click on the Redirector and Choose "Fix Up"

    e.
 You can do this to more than one at a time.

    f.
 If you get a reference error, it's usually about an unloaded map.
 Load that map and do the operation again.

    g.
 Otherwise there might be references between Redirectors (if you didn't follow step 1), in this case, fix up the redirectors one at a time, starting with the first ones to be created.

 ### **<span class="underline">Gotchas</span>**